Monday, May 20, 2019

 The Jersey Shore Historical Bus Tour May 2019

-A few weeks back I started researched the capitol columns that came to our area after the capitol burnt to the ground in It was one of those tangents I so often find myself on, and it lead me to the mystery of the Wi-Daah monument, of which I became slightly obsessed.
+A few weeks back [This was May of 2019] I started researched the capitol columns that came to our area after the capitol burnt to the ground.
+It was one of those tangents I so often find myself on, and it lead me to the mystery of the Wi-Daah monument, of which I became slightly obsessed.
 So we drove to the area, and spent two hours driving around thinking how hard can it be to spot a 60 foot column?
 Turns out, it's impossible to just "spot".
 It is deep on public property surrounded by trees taller than the monument.
 You cannot just glimpse this from the road.
 So we visited the other two monuments, in cemeteries and easily accessible, and I sulked the entire way home.

 Then my husband found this bus tour that was occurring two weeks later.
 It's not something they do regularly, they haven't done one in a long time, and it was already full.
 But he got us on a waiting list, and amazingly, a week later they had two openings.
 We were in!
 It was a 4 hour tour, visiting a variety of locations.
 Including the monument.